 PAPER ARCHITECTURE NIGHT (PAN) LUAU

 Paper Architecture Night (PAN) is an event for designers, by designers.
-Much of the work done in the architecture design world is unrealized, unfinished, or merely conceptual, but this does not negate the brilliance of these works.
-PAN is a venue in which architects, designers, and students can share their un-built works with the community.
+PAN is a venue in which architects, designers, and students can share their works with the community.
 PAN serves as a night for presentations, food, socializing and exposure to the designers and their projects.
-For this West Quadrant Conference, four different professionals in the local community will be picked to talk about KULEANA and design.
-Live entertainment will be provided by former member of Keahiwai.
+For this West Quadrant Conference, four different professionals in the local community will be picked to talk about KULEANA and design: Dean Osorio, Kuha’o Zane, Robert Iopa, and Aaron Ackerman.
+Live entertainment will be provided by former member of Keahiwai, Lei Melket.
 Food and drinks will also be provided.

 Come check out the hottest spots to hangout around Downtown, Kaka‘ako, and Ward.
-The Barcrawl will feature 10 of the best sports bars, food bars, live bars, and clubs.
+The Barcrawl will feature 6 of the best sports bars, food bars, live bars, and clubs.
 Conference attendees 21 years and older may participate.
-A separate event for underage attendees will be posted soon.

 BEAUX ARTS BALL

 The Beaux Arts Ball is a semi-formal gathering in which attendees come together as a closing ceremony to celebrate the conference.
-For this West Quadrant Conference, the Beaux Arts Ball will include live local bands and live DJ-ing, presentation of awards to the winners of the conference Sandcastle Competition, food, drinks, and social games.
+For this West Quadrant Conference, the Beaux Arts Ball will include entertainment from live local bands: Ragamuffs and Goon Lei Goons, raffle prizes, fun activities such as lei making and a photobooth, food, drinks, and social games.
 Firms and companies are welcome to participate.

 MAKAPU‘U LIGHTHOUSE TRAIL